 \section{Benchmarks}

+All datasets present their samples with natural language and a formal statement in Lean, which we use as ground truth to compare against.

-By utilizing miniF2F, ProofNet amd MUSTARDSAUCE, we assess our framework's ability to generate and formalize proofs across diverse mathematical problems.
+By utilizing miniF2F, ProofNet, and MUSTARDSAUCE, we assess our framework's ability to generate and formalize proofs across diverse mathematical problems.
 The datasets provided a standardized evaluation setting, allowing us to compare our results uniformly with existing approaches and to analyze the strengths and limitations of our Method.
-However it is possible that our setup deviates from the ones introduced in the respective papers of the dataset, which explains a varied performance across tasks, which is especially apparent on MUSTARDSAUCE.
-To setup a comparable evaluation, we compute the baseline of our setup as well rather then taking the previous State-of-the-Art.
+However, it is possible that our setup deviates from the ones introduced in the respective papers of the dataset, which explains the varied performance across tasks, which is especially apparent on MUSTARDSAUCE.
+To set up a comparable evaluation, we compute the baseline of our setup as well, rather than taking the previous State-of-the-Art.